 So far, the Hammer films have shown two versions of Frankenstein's creation of his original monster, both very different, and both narrated by Frankenstein himself.
 In Curse, Frankenstein's own testimony shows him to be a callous, murderous monster, while in his story in Evil he claims to have been genuinely concerned for his creature, and guilty of no crime beyond making the Monster.
 In the next film, Frankenstein Created Woman, Frankenstein is less benevolent than here, but neither is he especially malicious, and in the film after that, in Frankenstein Must Be Destroyed, he is at his most malevolent yet.

 From the outside in, the reasoning is clear the first two movies were directed by Terrence Fisher and written by Jimmy Sangster, while Evil is written by Arthur Hines and directed by Freddy Francis.
 What's more, it was made nearly a decade after the first two films.
-All in all, it's easiest to simply assume that Evil is set in a different continuity to the others just as Hammer's Horror of Frankenstein seems to be.
+All in all, it's easiest to simply assume that Evil is set in a different continuity to the others, just as the later Horror of Frankenstein seems to be.
 But let's assume otherwise.
 Is there some way we can reconcile Evil with Curse and Revenge?